-In 2019, CAN continues our working relationship with Vancouver Pride Society.
+In 2020, CAN continued our working relationship with Vancouver Pride Society.
 CAN’s Executive Director has been facilitating community consultations with Vancouver Pride Society to find out what VPS is doing right, what they can improve, and why people may not feel welcome or included at Pride events.
 CAN continues to work in partnership with VPS to find ways to increase accessibility at Vancouver Pride events.

 CAN applauds the Vancouver Pride Society for their commitment to accessibility.
 They recognize that we all benefit when accessibility is centered.
 There is work to be done but their staff’s dedication and passion is palpable and we trust that they will take this work on.
 CAN looks forward to our continued relationship.